dinedal/cirgonus/README.md

 You can also use `cirgonus generate` to generate a configuration file from monitors it can use and devices you have that it can monitor.
 This can be nice for automated deployments.

+## Config Directory

+Cirgonus can also accept `conf.d` style directory configuration.
+There is an example of this form in the `config_dir_example` directory in this repository.

+The rules are pretty basic, but surprising (sorry!):

+* `main.json` is the top-level configuration.
+* All other configuration files refer to plugins:
+  * Metric names are named after the filename without the extension (so foo.json becomes metric "foo").
+  * Metrics are plain JSON objects.
+  * Metrics must have a "Type" and "Params" element.

 ### Attributes